less/less-docs/content/features/import-directives.md

 The following import directives have been implemented:

 * `reference`: use a less file but do not output it
-* `inline`: include the sourcefile in the output but do not process
+* `inline`: include the source file in the output but do not process it
 * `less`: treat the file as a less file, no matter what the file extension
 * `css`: treat the file as a css file, no matter what the file extension
 * `once`: only include the file once (this is default behavior)